benmarwick/atom-for-scholarly-writing-with-markdown/example.md

 # Quick guide to scholarly writing in Markdown with Atom

 This is an example markdown document with some details about how to do scholarly writing in Markdown using Atom.

-You'll need these packages installed first:
+Download and install atom from https://atom.io/

+Install these packages into Atom by pressing `Ctrl` + `Shift` + `P` to show the command palette, and type `install packages` and press enter, then enter these package names one by one, and click 'install' for each package:

 - zotero-picker
 - autocomplete-bibtex
 - wordcount (Settings -> turn it on after installing)
 - linter-write-good
 - linter-just-say-no (say 'yes' to all prompts)
+- linter-alex
 - autosave (Settings -> check the box to enable)
 - markdown-writer
 - markdown-preview-enhanced
 - language-pfm
 - pandoc-convert
-- platformio-ide-terminal
+- platformio-ide-terminal (`Ctrl` + \` to show/hide)
 - git-plus

 Outside of Atom, you will need to install: